brendanmetzger/format/README.md

 - [ ] render blockquotes
 - [x] render pre
 - [ ] capture new lines in pre
-- [ ] DOM converts back to markdown
+- [ ] DOM to markdown converter
-- [ ] Parser callbacks (ie, encountering h2 inserts self and following p's into &lt;section&gt;)
+- [x] section-izing parser callback implementation
-  - [ ] render figure and figcaptions (using context callback from preceding todo)
+- [ ] design method to render figure and figcaptions (using context callback from preceding prob.. see note)
--  [ ] TYPOGRAPHY: replace ' with actual apostrophe
+- [ ] replace ' with actual apostrophe
 - [ ] deal with & and other entities
 - [ ] think of syntax to post-render certain lists into definition lists

 #### Under Consideration